omgnetwork/plasma-contracts/plasma_framework/docs/design/ald-exit-game-definitions-and-properties.md

 #### Canonical tx
 1. The tx is exitable
 1. No competing tx that has higher or same priority (txPos) then the exiting one.
 (PS, same priority is for the case both txs are in-flight)
-1. All inputs of the tx are withdrawable
+1. All inputs of the tx are not finalized

 #### Piggybacked input/output to be valid
 1. It is the input or output of the exiting tx